July 27 - 31, 2015 in Logan, UT

 Instruction team led by Joe Wheaton (Utah State University)

-Cancelled for October 2013 Due to Lack of Registrants - Not Scheduled at this time
+Not Scheduled at this time

 This 3-day workshop is intended for resource managers, restoration practitioners, researchers, graduate students and others interested in the use of beaver for restoring rivers and/or streams.
 Participants will come away with a) an appreciation of beaver ecology and the complex feedbacks between beaver activity, hydrogeomorphic responses, riparian vegetation and fish ecology; b) knowledge of past and ongoing restoration projects using beaver; c) a working understanding of considerations in restoration designs using beaver; d) an introduction of how to develop dynamic designs utilizing beaver; and e) how to manage public expectations regarding potential restoration responses involving beaver.
 This is the third year this workshop has been run and sixth time this instruction team has led the workshop.
 We have moved the venue from the Utah State University campus to Oregon this year so that participants can see a large scale experimental restoration project using beaver.
 The workshop will include field trips to a number of active local beaver colonies, hands-on design exercises in the field, and some interactive lectures and discussions.
 The workshop will run as a Friday through Sunday workshop as to minimize disruption to your work week.